felixarntz/ai-services/docs/Accessing-AI-Services-in-JavaScript.md

 * `topK` _(integer)_: The maximum number of tokens to consider when sampling.
 	* Supported by all except `openai`.

-Please see the [`Felix_Arntz\AI_Services\Services\API\Types\Generation_Config` class](../includes/Services/API/Types/Generation_Config.php) for all available configuration arguments, and consult the API documentation of the respective provider to see which of them are supported.
+Please see the [`Felix_Arntz\AI_Services\Services\API\Types\Text_Generation_Config` class](../includes/Services/API/Types/Text_Generation_Config.php) for all available configuration arguments, and consult the API documentation of the respective provider to see which of them are supported.

 ### Function calling